codercowboy/freedosbootdisks/README.md

 # Boot Sectors

-[Boot sectors](https://en.wikipedia.org/wiki/Boot_sector) for each of the FreeDos .img files mentioned above have been extracted and placed are available in the [boot_sector]() folder of this project.
+[Boot sectors](https://en.wikipedia.org/wiki/Boot_sector) for each of the FreeDOS .img files mentioned above have been extracted and placed are available in the [boot_sector]() folder of this project.

 # Booting in v86